degdigital/magerun-commands/README.md

 Some additional commands for the excellent N98-MageRun Magento command-line tool.

-The purpose of this project is just to have an easy way to deploy new, custom commands that I need to use for Magento development and automated testing.
+The purpose of this project is just to have an easy way to deploy new, custom commands that we need for Magento development and automated testing.

 Installation
 ------------